Structural integrity and failure: Champlain Towers

-On 24 June 2021, Champlain Towers South, a 12-story condominium building in Surfside, Florida partially collapsed, causing dozens of injuries and 98 deaths.
+On 24 June 2021, Champlain Towers South, a 12-story condominium building in Surfside, Florida, United States, partially collapsed, causing dozens of injuries and 98 deaths.
 The collapse was captured on video.
 One person was rescued from the rubble, and about 35 people were rescued on 24 June from the uncollapsed portion of the building.
 Long-term degradation of reinforced concrete-support structures in the underground parking garage, due to water penetration and corrosion of the reinforcing steel, has been considered as a factor in—or the cause of—the collapse.
 The issues had been reported in 2018 and noted as "much worse" in April 2021.
-A$15 million program of remedial works had been approved at the time of the collapse.
+A US$15 million program of remedial works had been approved at the time of the collapse.

+First Congregational Church, New London, Connecticut

+On 24 January 2024 the spire of this Gothic Revival stone church in New London, Connecticut, United States, collapsed, bringing down the roof and irretrievably damaging the structure.

 Aircraft

 Repeat structural failures on the same type of aircraft occurred in 1954, when two de Havilland Comet C1 jet airliners crashed due to decompression caused by metal fatigue, and in 1963–64, when the vertical stabilizer on four Boeing B-52 bombers broke off in mid-air.